McShelby/hugo-theme-relearn/exampleSite/content/basics/topbar/_index.en.md

 ### Area-Button

-Contains the basic functionality to display area overlay buttons (`layouts/partials/topbar/func/area-button.html`).
-Call this from your own button templates if you want to implement a button with an overlay area like the _more_ button.
+Contains the basic functionality to display area overlay buttons ([`layouts/partials/topbar/func/area-button.html`](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/func/area-button.html)).

+Call this from your own button templates if you want to implement a button with an overlay area like the _more_ button ([`layouts/partials/topbar/button/more.html`](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/button/more.html)).

 | Name                  | Default         | Notes       |
 |-----------------------|-----------------|-------------|